Nsfas Qualifying Criteria

 To be eligible for NSFAS funding – an applicant must be a South African citizen and come from a family with a combined annual household income of not more than R350 000 per annum (in the case of students with a disability the combined annual household income may not exceed R600 000 per annum).

-The following are the qualifying criteria that one may have to receive the NSFAS funds:
+The following are the qualifying criteria that one may have to receive the Nsfas funds:

 • All South African citizens